 Lia brings masterful organization to her work as Operations Coordinator, where she focuses on capacity building, marketing, and office-wide systems.
 Serving as the hub where program and administration meet, Lia is equally skilled in supporting the InsideOut team and providing high quality customer service to external stakeholders.
 A poet and essayist, her writing has appeared in the Kenyon Review, the Missouri Review, and elsewhere.

 Alise has grown with InsideOut from the ground up.
 As a former Writer-in-Residence at Cody and Cass Tech High Schools, Alise learned first-hand how to cultivate and empower student voice.
-She brings this on-the-ground knowledge and many years of non-profit youth program experience to her work as Program Director, a position she has held since 2009.
+She brings this on-the-ground knowledge and many years of non-profit youth program experience to her work as Program Director, which she held from 2009-2019, and in her new role as Director of School & Community Partnerships.
 Alise is a talented poet whose work has appeared in numerous journals and anthologies, and is a recipient of a Knight Arts Challenge Detroit award.

 Pete found his calling as a Writer-in-Residence with InsideOut and has been with the organization since it was founded 1995.
 In addition to inspiring students in the classroom, Pete partners with schools to create programs that fit their needs.
 Pete has published widely about the transformative power of writing, co-editing To Light a Fire: 20 Years with the InsideOut Literary Arts Project, and most recently a memoir, Inside My Pencil: Teaching Poetry in the Detroit Public Schools.
 A Kresge Arts in Detroit Fellow, Pete is the author of the novel Bob, or Man on Boat as well as five other books of short fiction.